vivekvardhan2810/Special-Magic-Square/README.md

 ## License

 This project is licensed under the MIT License.
-See the LICENSE file for more details.
+See the **'LICENSE'** file for more details.

 ## Contact